Dr. Jane Ellen McAllister Symposium to be held at Hinds CC Vicksburg Campus Oct. 24-25

 Published 8:41 pm Wednesday, October 16, 2024

-The symposium will be held at the Hinds Community College in Vicksburg, Mississippi and celebrates her commitment to “the life of the mind” and excellence within and beyond the college classroom.
-The two-day event also provides an informative and insightful overview of her life and work in higher education through keynote addresses and panel discussions.
-Overall, the symposium captures the essence of Dr. McAllister as displayed in a featured documentary by David Rae Morris, which honors her legacy—My Mind to Me a Kingdom Is (2023).
+The symposium will be held at the Hinds Community College Vicksburg campus and celebrates her commitment to “the life of the mind” and excellence within and beyond the college classroom.
+The event also provides an informative and insightful overview of her life and work in higher education through keynote addresses and panel discussions.
+The symposium captures the essence of Dr. McAllister as displayed in a featured documentary by David Rae Morris, which honors her legacy — “My Mind to Me a Kingdom Is”.

 Email newsletter signup